 - Not quite the same thing, but the idea that Aquaman's incredible strength and durability come from he and his fellow Atlanteans adapting to the "crushing ocean depths" is related to this trope.

 - The Flash: Thondor Allen, a "fifth-generation Jupiter colonist" and distant future descendent of The Flash Barry Allen, who appears to exist largely for the visual humour of a really massive speedster.

-- Frequent foes of the Legion of Super-Heroes are the humanoid Khunds (no, I'm not going to ask how you pronounce that.)
+- Frequent foes of the Legion are the humanoid Khunds, who hail from a high gravity world.

-- The supervillain The Persuader from Legion of Super Heroes is a normal human, but has incredible strength from being born and raised on a high-gravity world.
+- Supervillain The Persuader from is a normal human, but has incredible strength from being born and raised on a high-gravity world.